-Words Alive provides essential literacy services to San Diego County's teen population aged junior to senior in high school and early college through our flagship Adolescent Book Group program and the Westreich Scholarship.
-Partnering with the San Diego County Office of Education, the Juvenile Court & Community Schools and several local colleges and universities, Words Alive creates opportunities for these teens to realize academic and social success.
+Words Alive provides essential literacy services to San Diego County's teenagers in junior high school to college through our flagship Adolescent Book Group and the Westreich Scholarship program.
+Partnering with the San Diego County Office of Education, the Juvenile Court & Community Schools and several local colleges and universities, Words Alive opens opportunities for underserved teens to realize academic and social success.

 Adolescent Book Group